paypal/react-paypal-js/README.md

 ### PayPalButtons

 The `<PayPalButtons />` component is fully documented in Storybook.
+Checkout the docs page for the [PayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalbuttons--default) to learn more about the available props.

+### BraintreePayPalButtons

-Checkout the [docs page for the PayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalbuttons--default) to learn more about the available props.
+The `<BraintreePayPalButtons />` component is fully documented in Storybook.
+Checkout the docs page for the [BraintreePayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-braintreepaypalbuttons--default) to learn more about the available props.

 ### Browser Support